 How to find the best wild Pokémon

-Pokémon Go wants you to get up on your feet and venture into the real world, and it spreads different kinds of Pokémon around loosely based on your real-life location.
+Pokémon Go wants you to get up on your feet and venture into the real world by spreading different kinds of Pokémon around loosely based on your real-life location.
 In town, grass- and normal-type Pokémon will often appear.
-If you go near water or out at night, however, you’re likely to encounter water-based and psychic Pokémon, respectively.
-There’s an element of randomness involved as well; sometimes water Pokémon appear in locations without water nearby, for instance, so what you find is not entirely based on your geographical location.
+If you go near water or out at night, however, you’re likely to encounter water-based and psychic Pokémon There’s an element of randomness involved as well: Sometimes water Pokémon appear in locations without water nearby, so what you find is not entirely based on your geographical location.

-Checking your local parks is a must, because Niantic often uses these to create “nests” of specific types of Pokémon, so they’ll appear much more frequently in those places.
-What Pokémon appears at what nest rotates over time, though, so get what you need quick, because you never know when a Dratini nest might suddenly turn into a Pikachu nest.
+Checking your local parks is a must, because Niantic often uses these to create “nests” of specific types of Pokémon.
+In a nest, Pokémon will appear much more frequently.
+The location of nests and the Pokémon in them rotate over time, though, so get what you need quick.
+You never know when a Dratini nest might suddenly turn into a Pikachu nest.

 Here are some tips for finding Pokémon

-Tip #3: Use Incense and Lure modules!
-Incense is a consumable item you can earn by leveling up, or purchase from the Pokémon Go shop.
+Use Incense and Lure modules!
+Incense is a consumable item you can earn by leveling up or purchase from the Pokémon Go shop.
 It attracts Pokémon to you, naturally increasing your odds of spotting a rare Pokémon.
 It also lowers the probability of them fleeing.

 Lure modules work in a similar way, but are applied to a PokéStop rather than a player.
-They attract Pokémon to a specific location for 30 minutes, and in doing so, benefit all players in the area.
-So, if you see a spot on your map with pink confetti-like animation, go there for a better chance at finding Pokémon.
-Add some incense, and you’re likely to be swarmed by the little monsters.
+They attract Pokémon to a specific location for 30 minutes.
+This benefits all players in the area.
+So, if you see a PokéStop on your map with pink, confetti-like animation, go there for a better chance of finding Pokémon.
+Add some incense and you’re likely to be swarmed by the little monsters.

-Tip #4: Tune in for monthly community days and other Niantic events.
-These are always broadcast in your Pokémon Go app, and often focus on Pokémon from a particular region or of a particular type.
+Tune in for monthly community days and other Niantic events.
+These are always broadcast in your Pokémon Go app and often focus on Pokémon from a particular region or of a particular type.
 The community day each month is a great way to get out and catch a specific, usually rare, kind of Pokémon as well.
-Keep an eye out for special events to quickly find lots of Pokémon and jump-start the path to some evolutions.
+Keep an eye out for special events to quickly find lots of Pokémon and jumpstart the path to some evolutions.

 How to pick the best starter Pokémon